Patrick de Maré: Early life and education

-Life and career

-Maré was born in London, the third son of Bror Eric August de Maré, a timber broker of Swedish origin, and his wife Ellen Ingrid (née Tellander).
-His elder brother was the photographer and writer Eric de Maré.
-He was educated at St Cyprian's School, Wellington College, and Peterhouse, Cambridge.
-He trained for a medical career at St George's Hospital and qualified as a doctor in 1941.
-He enlisted in the Royal Army Medical Corps in 1942, and was trained for Army psychiatry by Rickman and Wilfred Bion at Northfield Hospital.
+Career

 It was an interesting time to work as a psychiatrist: the First World War had seen ground-breaking work in diagnosing and treating trauma, and with battle casualties arriving home, Patrick de Maré had plenty of patients to look after and study.
 He ran an Exhaustion Centre throughout the European campaign, at the end of which he returned to Northfield Hospital, where he joined S. H. Foulkes and Tom Main in the Northfield experiment.
 Northfield became the centre of a series of experiments led by these eminent physicians, which studied how to deal with trauma caused by war.

 After the Second World War, Maré became a Consultant Psychotherapist at St George's Hospital.
-In 1952 he set up the Group Analytic Society with Foulkes, and later he participated in setting up the Institute of Group Analysis and the Group Analytic Practice.
+In 1952, he set up the Group Analytic Society with Foulkes, and later he participated in setting up the Institute of Group Analysis and the Group Analytic Practice.
 He also worked with Benaim and Lionel Kreeger at Halliwick Hospital, the short-lived therapeutic community.

 Maré devoted his skills to the practice of group psychotherapy, starting in the traditional small group psychotherapeutic setting, but progressing towards the experience and application of large groups, and later still developing his main interest of the median group.

 In 1960, Wilfred Foulkes and Patrick de Maré established a private clinic, the Group-Analytic Practice.
 From this work sprung the Group Analytic Society and then, in 1971, the Institute of Group Analysis.

 In 1972 he published Perspectives in Group Psychotherapy and in 1974 Lionel Kreeger and he published Introduction to Group Treatment in Psychiatry, which was dedicated to the patients and staff at Halliwick Hospital.

 In 1975 he started a large group under the auspices of the Institute of Group Analysis; in 1976 he was joined by Robin Piper.
 That 'large' group settled down to a steady membership of about twenty members and became a 'median' group.
 In 1984 he launched a weekly seminar on large groups that, in 1986, became part of a recognised large group section of the Group Analytic Society.
 He worked for many years at the Group Analytic Practice in London.

+Influence

 David Bohm underwent psychotherapy with Maré and was heavily influenced by his work.